fpgaprince/rtd/docs/source/storage.rst

 DNE, briefly describe now.. not priorirty.

-We have been using TTL logic up to this point.
+Most text will start out talking about digital logic and all their components with regards to TTL logic.
-I want to talk about the CMOS equivalent circuits.
+I want to talk about the CMOS equivalent circuits. because internally this is what it is. at the interface it can be either or and may even be LVDS.

 .. important::